imperfectlink/PowerProps/docs/source/interface.rst

 New
 ----

-Clicking the New button will create a new custom property on your object and immediately invoke the Edit Property dialogue which will allow you to set a type, give it a name, a default value and a range in which to operate in.
+Clicking the New button will create a new custom property on your object and immediately invoke the Edit Property dialog which will allow you to set a type, give it a name, a default value and a range in which to operate.

 |